 As a small business owner, payroll is one of your biggest expenses.
 You need to make sure you run payroll and record it in your books correctly every time.
-For accurate accounting and payroll records, check your general ledger entries with payroll reconciliation.
+Check your general ledger entries with payroll reconciliation for accurate accounting and payroll records.

 Payroll entries in the general ledger